mthomason12/spec128-bank-switching/Readme.md

 trying to figure things out after not touching C for 20 years and not writing code on a Spectrum for more than 30 years (and back then all I did was BASIC).

+And finally, you'll notice there's a "0" printed at the top left.
+The value returned from the "main" function always does this on a .sna, but not on a .tap.
+No idea why.

-Original Repo location at https://github.com/
+Original Repo location at https://github.com/mthomason12/spec128-bank-switching